evil-icons/evil-icons/README.md

 ![](http://evil-icons.io/assets/images/evil-icons.png)

 Free ‘plug and play’ set of SVG icons designed specifically for web projects.
-Available as a Node.js package or a Ruby gem (for Rails).
+Available as a Ruby gem, a Node.js package and Grunt/Gulp plugins.
 Just use icon names with your templates and styles — and all the rest will be done automagically.

 [evil-icons.io](http://evil-icons.io)